-WWE News: Real Reason Why Goldberg Defeated Kevin Owens in 22 Seconds Revealed
+WWE News: Real Reason Why Goldberg Defeated Kevin Owens In 22 Seconds Revealed

-At WWE FastLane, Goldberg defeated Kevin Owens in twenty-two seconds to become the WWE Universal Champion because WWE officials felt it was necessary for a specific reason.
+At WWE FastLane, Goldberg defeated Kevin Owens in 22 seconds to become the WWE Universal Champion because WWE officials felt it was necessary for a specific reason.
 The WWE Universe was ready for the title change because it was been rumored for weeks, but there has been a lot of backlash against the booking since the PPV.
 However, the reason why Goldberg beat Owens so quickly was about Wrestlemania.

-On WWE television, Chris Jericho is responsible for Owens losing to Goldberg in twenty-two seconds.
+On WWE television, Chris Jericho is responsible for Owens losing to Goldberg in 22 seconds.
 Y2J’s distraction allowed Goldberg to take advantage and win the WWE Universal Title.
 On Raw, Owens claimed he’s owed a rematch anytime he wants it, but his priority is revenge and taking the United States Title away from him.
 As expected, Chris Jericho vs. Kevin Owens will happen at Wrestlemania 33 for the US Title.

 Goldberg vs. Brock Lesnar has been official for a few weeks now, but their final match in Orlando will be for the WWE Universal Championship.
 Not everyone in the WWE Universe is thrilled with Goldberg vs. Lesnar being for WWE’s top prize, but it will be pivotal to the upcoming Wrestlemania card.
 In fact, WWE officials booked Goldberg vs. Owens at WWE FastLane to be a squash match to save Goldberg for Wrestlemania 33.